 Hairy desert sunflowers have been tagged with a rather unappealing name, but the yellow, daisy-like blooms with bright orange centers are anything but dull.
-They are actually named for the hairy, greenish-grey leaves.
+They are actually named for the hairy, greenish grey leaves.
 Interested in learning more about this tough desert plant?
 Want to learn how to grow desert sunflowers?
 (It’s easy!)
 Read on for more desert sunflower information.

 Desert Sunflower Info

+Hairy desert sunflowers (Geraea canescens) are common across much of the southwestern United States and northern Mexico.
+This robust wildflower is happiest in sandy or gravelly desert conditions.
+Also known as desert gold, desert sunflower plants generally bloom in January and February, with sporadic reappearances in October and November.
+They are among the very first annual wildflowers to bloom in spring.
 As its name suggests, hairy desert sunflower is a close cousin to the tall garden sunflower that we all know and love.
 It reaches heights of up to 30 inches (76 cm.).
 The plant is an important pollinator.
 Interestingly, it attracts one specific type of bee that depends solely on desert sunflower plants for pollen.
 The bee leaves the protection of its underground burrow just in time to take advantage of the blooms in early spring.

 How to Grow Desert Sunflowers